vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 their analysis.

 It may be easier to initially represent industries using tags placed on ``ou:org`` nodes (such as ``#ind.finance`` or ``#ind.telecommunications``).
-This allows you to "try out" (and easily change) a set of industries before making a final decision.
+This allows you to "try out" (and easily change) a set of industries / industry names before making a final decision.
 Later you can create the ``ou:industry`` nodes and convert the tags into model elements.

+.. _design-tags-and-forms:

 Tags Associated with Forms
 --------------------------